mprinc/TypeScript-Website/packages/documentation/copy/en/reference/Module Resolution.md

 24. `/node_modules/moduleB/index.d.ts`

 Don't be intimidated by the number of steps here - TypeScript is still only jumping up directories twice at steps (9) and (17).
-This is really no more complex than what Node.js itself is doing.
+This is <span class='important'>really no more complex than what Node.js itself is doing</span>.

 ## Additional module resolution flags

 A project source layout sometimes does not match that of the output.
 Usually a set of build steps result in generating the final output.
-These include compiling `.ts` files into `.js`, and copying dependencies from different source locations to a single output location.
+These include <span class='important'>compiling `.ts` files into `.js`</span>, and <span class='definition'>copying dependencies</span> from different source locations to a single output location.
-The net result is that modules at runtime may have different names than the source files containing their definitions.
+The net result is that <span class='important'>modules at runtime may have different names than the source files containing their definitions</span>.
-Or module paths in the final output may not match their corresponding source file paths at compile time.
+Or <span class='important'>module paths in the final output may not match their corresponding source file paths at compile time</span>.

 The TypeScript compiler has a set of additional flags to _inform_ the compiler of transformations that are expected to happen to the sources to generate the final output.